-From the home properties of the net model as shown in Table 2, we find that there is only one home making, which has the node number 1604.
-Since the node number of the initial marking $M_0$ is always 1, the result shows that the initial marking is not a home marking; thus, the XML firewall net model is not reversible.
+initial marking is not a home marking; thus, the XML firewall net model is not reversible.
 Furthermore, from the liveness properties, the single home marking (node 1604) is a dead marking.
 From Definition 5.6, we know that, in a dead marking, no transition is enabled.
 Therefore, when the net model reaches the dead marking, the net becomes dead, and cannot process further by firing any transitions.
 This indicates a deadlock error in our net model, and the net model is not live.
 To find out the cause of the deadlock error, we again use the state space analysis tool provided by the CPN Tools to trace the dead marking.
-As shown in Figure 5, we find the following firing sequence $\sigma$ that leads to the dead marking, i.e., $M_0 \ [\sigma > M{1603}$ , where the initial marking $M_0$ is numbered as node N1, and the dead marking $M{1603}$ is numbered as node N1604.
+As shown in Figure 5, we find the following firing sequence σ that leads to the dead marking, i.e., M_0 [$\sigma > M{1603}$, where the initial marking M_0 is numbered as node N1, and the dead marking M{1603} is numbered as node N1604.

-N2, $\sigma$ =N1, Application Logic, Application Logic, N4.
-Checking If Existing, N10, Checking If Existing, N21, Existing\User, N42, Existing\User, N76, Start\Authorization, N129, Start Authorization, N204, Assign\Role, N303, Assign Role, N423, Fetch State Info, N563, Fetch State Info, Check\Conflict, N715.
-Comp\Logic, N876, N1038, Create\Session, N1186, Reject\Policy, N1341, Create\Session, N1466, Comp\Logic, N1604.
+σ = N1, Application_Logic, N2, Application_Logic, N4, Checking_If_Existing, N10, Checking_If_Existing, N21, Existing_User, N42, Existing_User, N76, Start_Authorization, Start_Authorization, N204, N129, Assign_Role, N303, Assign_Role, N423, Fetch_State_Info, N563, Fetch_State_Info, N715, Comp_Logic, N876, Check_Conflict, N1038, Create_Session, N1186, Reject_Policy, N1341, Create_Session, N1466, Comp_Logic, N1604.

-By simulating the XML firewall net model according to the firing sequence $\sigma$ , it is easy to see that the existence of the dead marking $M{1603}$ (N1604) is due to the firing of the transition Check\Conflict, which takes away the unit token in place Sync.
-If the new policy is accepted and the policy database has been properly updated (i.e., when the transition Update\Policy fires), the unit token will be returned to the Sync place.
-In this case, the Fetch\Policy transition can fire as long as there are tokens in place State\Info and User\Role.
-However, if the new policy is rejected (as illustrated in the firing sequence $\sigma$ ), there will be no token returned to the Sync place; in this case, the transition Fetch\Policy becomes disabled forever, and thus, a deadlock situation occurs.
-The deadlock error can be corrected by adding a new arc from the transition Reject\Policy to place Sync, so a unit token can be returned to the Sync place when the new policy is rejected.
+By simulating the XML firewall net model according to the firing sequence σ , it is easy to see that the existence of the dead marking M{1603} (N1604) is due to the firing of the transition $Check_Conflict$, which takes away the unit token in place Sync.
+If the new policy is accepted and the policy database has been properly updated (i.e., when the transition $Update_Policy$ fires), the unit token will be returned to the Sync place.
+In this case, the $Fetch_Policy$ transition can fire as long as there are tokens in place $State_Info$ and $User_Role$.
+However, if the new policy is rejected (as illustrated in the firing sequence σ), there will be no token returned to the Sync place; in this case, the transition

+Fetch_Policy becomes disabled forever, and thus, a deadlock situation occurs.
+The deadlock error can be corrected by adding a new arc from the transition Reject_Policy to place Sync, so a unit token can be returned to the Sync place when the new policy is rejected.
 Now we input our revised net model into the CPN Tools again, and we get the analysis results as listed in Table 3.